linode/docs/docs/applications/configuration-management/deploy-in-code-with-pulumi/index.md

 The file requires two JavaScript modules unique to Pulumi: Pulumi's SDK, and Pulumi's Linode integration.
 [Pulumi's API Reference Documentation](https://pulumi.io/reference/pkg/nodejs/pulumi/linode/) serves as a reference for the JavaScript you'll see here.
 It also includes a library of several additional options that enable you to create configurations more specific to your use case.

-In this case, your file is only creating a single Nanode instance in the Newark data center running Ubuntu 18.04.
+In this case, your file is only creating a single 1GB Linode (Nanode) instance in the Newark data center running Ubuntu 18.04.

 ### Create and Destroy Resources